 vengeful mother-in-law, combined with being stalked by

 the corrupt detective who is secretly employed by Seo Ji

 Hoon, has left her unable to respond with love to others.

-external robotic coldness that caps the volcanic emotional
+an external robotic coldness that caps the volcanic

-turmoil within.
-She works according to set patterns; she
+emotional turmoil within.
+She works according to set

-follows orders which permit her to avoid making morally
+patterns; she follows orders which permit her to avoid

-responsible choices.
-Her request “Is that an order
+making morally responsible choices.
+Her request “Is that an

-(myungyung)?” frees her from making a moral choice by giving
+order (myungyung)?” frees her from making a moral choice by

 On two occasions we see the danger of this